fastplotlib/fastplotlib/CONTRIBUTING.md

 ## Tests in detail

-The CI pipeline for a plotting library that is supposed to produce things that "look visually correct".
+Backend tests are in `tests/`, in addition as a plotting library CI pipeline produces things that "look visually correct".
 Each example within the `examples` dir is run and an image of the canvas is taken and compared with a ground-truth screenshot that we have manually inspected.
 Ground-truth image are stored using `git-lfs`.

 The ground-truth images are in: